drferhatu/Introt-to-Comp-Sci---html-css-js-/README.md

 2. Click on the desired example.
 3. Experiment with the examples interactively.

-### Showing to Students
-- Use as a live demo in your presentation.
-- Display via projector.
-- Ask students to open them on their own computers.
-- Encourage them to inspect the code (Right Click → View Page Source).

 ## 🌐 Online Playground Recommendations

 You can also run and edit these examples on online platforms: